Searching For Wonderful Businesses: Neogen Corporation

 I believe that Neogen represents an excellent, long-term investment given its exceptional track record of continuous sales growth, product innovation, opportunistic bolt-on acquisitions and a growing global interest in the importance of Food and Animal Safety.
 Though shares are by no means cheap, the company's pristine balance sheet, lack of long-term debt, substantial cash reserves, niche market dominance, essential products and strong management culture all make Neogen an equity worth owning for the long term and certainly deserves a spot on the watchlist of any investor in search of a "Wonderful Business"

 When it comes to purchasing shares, I believe that investors will be well served by dollar cost averaging over time.
 Shares currently trade approximately in the middle of the 52-week range, with a 52-week high of $79.83 and a 52-week low of $48.91, and I would be a buyer of shares should they trade under $56 in the near term, or approximately a P/E ratio of 50 using $1.12 of earnings.
-Assuming net income continues to grow at 15% over the next 10 years, Neogen could generate approximately $4.50 in earnings which at a P/E of 50 would equate to $225 per share long-term price target.
+Assuming net income continues to grow at 15% over the next 10 years, Neogen could generate approximately $4.50 in earnings which at a P/E of 50 would equate to a $225 per share long-term price target.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.